Doomsday Clock a minute closer to midnight

 The Bulletin (www.thebulletin.org) is a periodical founded in 1945 by University of Chicago scientists who had helped develop the first atomic weapons in the Manhattan Project.

-They created the Doomsday Clock two years later to symbolize how close humanity was to self-anihilation, with an initial setting of seven minutes to midnight.
+They created the Doomsday Clock two years later to symbolize how close humanity was to self-annihilation, with an initial setting of seven minutes to midnight.

 Initially the clock was focused on nuclear war, but it has been broadened in recent years as the scientists, who include a range of Nobel laureates, added other risks to humanity.